nxp-appcodehub/dm-nafex388-application-examples/README.md

 Instead the jumpers J78 and J79 must be closed, in all configuration.

 ### 3.2 Step 2
-Start debugging the choosen project.
+Start debugging the chosen project.

 ### 3.3 Step 3
 Configure the integrate terminal console with the follow configuration: